 Welcome to the Manchester United kit history page.
 This is the hub for Man U official game apparel, its colours and its visual history.
 Check the bottom of the page for articles relating to the Red Devils or view the club’s current kit.

 Manchester United colours are red and white.
 They have been established in 1902, when the team changed its name from Newton Heath to its current name.
-Known as the “Red Devils”, the United players take the field in red jerseys and white shorts during home games.
-Those are usually accompanied by black socks.
-For away fixtures, Manchester United currently don all black uniforms.
-Its third kit is composed of a light gray shirt and white bottoms.
+Known as the “Red Devils”, the United players currently take the field in red jerseys and black shorts during home games.
+Those are usually accompanied by red/black socks.
+For away fixtures this season, Manchester United don light pink shirts and black shorts.
+The club’s third kit is all navy with gold lettering and is made of recycled ocean plastic.

 The badge of Manchester United is red and yellow.
 It features a shield with a ship on the top and a red devil on the bottom.
 The ship is the only remaining symbol from the Manchester coat of arms and it represents the city’s history as a major trading power, while the red devil stems from the club’s nickname and was incorporated into the logo in 1970.
 The shield is surrounded by the words “Manchester” and “United” on the top and bottom respectively, joined together by two old-style footballs.
 The logo can be seen on the team jerseys and at the entrance to their home ground – Old Trafford.